Written By: Tony Pitzer, CFP®

 What is Probate?

-After the executor is established and they’ve assumed their role, they enter probate.
+After the executor of the estate is established and they’ve assumed their role, they enter probate.
 Probate is a court-supervised process of authenticating the will and last testament.
 The stakeholders will work together to identify and locate the assets, as well as determine each item’s value.
 As mentioned earlier, for items like art, an appraisal needs to be organized.
 A financial planner can assist with probate court forms and other processes.

 Once the items are cataloged, the executor will pay off any outstanding debts and bills that are left behind.
 Depending on the value of the estate, federal estate taxes can come into play.
 The law dictates that estates worth $11.7 million per person are subject to additional taxes.
 After settling outstanding bills, debts, and taxes, it is then the executor’s responsibility to distribute the remaining assets based on the will.
 The length and difficulty of this process differs from state to state, and consulting with a financial planner can help mitigate the stress of probate.

 Probate doesn’t always flow as smoothly as the recently deceased might have wanted.
 In addition to appraisals holding up the process, unruly heirs and unlisted personal property can lead to complications.
 After a family death, heirs might have conflicting opinions on who is entitled to what property.
-Family members often have keys to each other’s houses or access to bank accounts, and the executor, who is usually a family member, must make sure that all items listed in the will are accounted for.
+Family members often have keys to each other’s houses or access to bank accounts, and the executor of estate, who is usually a family member, must make sure that all items listed in the will are accounted for.

 However, unlisted items are extremely common in estates.
 People commonly buy new things like TVs, watches, or cars.
 But no one is rushing to their will after the purchase to update who gets the item after they pass.
 Part of the estate executor’s role is to determine how to distribute unlisted property in a fair manner.
 In certain situations, the property might be sold and the cash divided among the heirs.